Skip to content

 The Paint Data Query (PDQ) database is maintained by the Royal Canadian Mounted Police (RCMP) Forensic Laboratory Services and is the international reference for original-equipment automotive paint.
 It stores layer-by-layer binder, pigment and additive data, indexed by vehicle make, model line and assembly-plant year range.
 An Indian SFSL trace division running a hit-and-run case sends the cross-section data and the FTIR/py-GC-MS fingerprints into PDQ to shortlist candidate vehicles.
 The shortlist is then narrowed by colour, regional sales data and the IO's leads.

-Inside India, the typical division of labour is that state SFSL trace sections handle routine vehicle paint chips and tool-mark paint transfers, while central CFSLs (Hyderabad, Chandigarh, Kolkata, Pune, Guwahati, Bhopal) take the harder cases requiring micro-FTIR mapping, py-GC-MS or SEM-EDX.
-The Trace Evidence chapter of the paint evidence book topic walks through the instrument interpretation in detail.
+Inside India, the typical division of labour is that state SFSL trace sections handle routine vehicle paint chips and tool-mark paint transfers, while central CFSLs (Hyderabad, Chandigarh, Kolkata, Pune, Guwahati, Bhopal, and New Delhi) take the harder cases requiring micro-FTIR mapping, py-GC-MS or SEM-EDX.
+The Trace Evidence chapter of the paint evidence book topicwalks through the instrument interpretation in detail.

-Three case types worth naming for short-answer questions.
+Three case types illustrate how paint evidence is used in practice.
 First, NHAI hit-and-run cases, where a paint smear on a pedestrian's clothing is reverse-matched through PDQ to a make and model, then to a workshop record.
 Second, vehicle theft cases where the OEM stack carries a clean over-spray of a refinish coat applied to disguise the vehicle; the cross-section betrays this immediately.
-Third, art forgery cases, where a micro-Raman survey of a painting's pigments turns up phthalocyanine blue (synthesised 1935) in a work claimed to predate that year, or titanium dioxide rutile (commercialised 1923) on an alleged 19th-century canvas.
+Third, art forgery cases, where a micro-Raman survey of a painting's pigments turns up phthalocyanine blue (commercially produced from 1935) in a work claimed to predate that year, or titanium dioxide rutile (commercialised in the late 1930s to 1940s) on an alleged 19th-century canvas.

 Limits and what gets challenged in court